NASA-AMMOS/aerie-mission-model-template/README.md

 ## Building

-To build a mission model JAR you can upload into Aerie you can do:
+To build a mission model JAR you can do:

 ```sh
 ./gradlew build # Outputs 'build/libs/firesat.jar'
 ```

+You can then upload the JAR to Aerie either using the UI or API.

 ## Testing

-To run unit tests under [src/test](./src/test) against your mission model you can do:
+To run unit tests under [./src/test](./src/test) against your mission model you can do:

 ```sh
 ./gradlew test